-You can filter the list of Spot Instance requests to return only certain types of interest to you.
+You can filter the list of Spot Instance requests to return only certain EC2 instance types.
 For more information about how to filter the results, go to ec2-describe-spot-instance-requests in the Amazon Elastic Compute Cloud Command Line Reference.